hslarson/Zoom-Muted-Light/README.md

 - Icon must be mostly visible to register
 - Only works in primary monitor
 - Mac and Windows only
+- The Event Listener for ESC Key is Global
 - Not very efficient